-- Greater collaboration with professional arts organisations or peak bodies in the production of developmental arts programming, training programs or new creative work. - Partner with local community services organisation to support, provide access or actively produce and create new work.
+- Greater collaboration with professional arts organisations or peak bodies in the production of developmental arts programming, training programs or new creative work. - Partner with local community organisations such as seniors groups, people with disability, culturally and linguistically diverse (CALD) communities, to provide access to or actively produce and create new work.